Rosie MacLennan

-Rosannagh "Rosie" MacLennan (born August 28, 1988) is a Canadian trampoline gymnast.
+Rosannagh "Rosie" MacLennan (born August 28, 1988) is a Canadian retired trampoline gymnast.
 She is the 2013 and 2018 World Trampoline champion, 2012 and 2016 Olympic champion, and 2011 and 2015 Pan American Games champion in the individual trampoline event.
 MacLennan was the Canadian National Women's champion in 2005, 2009 and 2011, and in 2007 was the World Champion in synchronized trampoline with Karen Cockburn.
 She has also won five silver and four bronze medals in World Championship competition in both the individual and synchro events.
 MacLennan trains at Skyrider's Trampoline Place in Richmond Hill, Ontario, with coach David Ross, who has coached all of Canada's Olympic trampolinists.

 Background

 MacLennan was born in the township of King, Ontario.
 Her parents are Jane and John MacLennan.
 Her grandfather was selected as a gymnast for the 1940 Summer Olympics in Tokyo, but was unable to compete as the games were cancelled due to the outbreak of World War II.
 Rosie MacLennan also suffered a mild concussion before the 2015 Pan Am Games in Toronto.